Get help now Make a donation

 What can I do if I disagree with my diagnosis?

-If your diagnosis doesn't fit with the way you feel, it's important to discuss this with a mental health professional.
+If your diagnosis doesn't fit with the way you feel, it's important to discuss this with a professional.
 This is to make sure you're getting the right treatment to help you.

-See our pages on seeking help for a mental health problem for information on how to make sure your voice is heard.
+See our pages on seeking help for a mental health problem for advice.
 And what you can do if you're not happy with your doctor.

 This information was published in February 2023.
 We will revise it in 2026.